avpripri/RTIMULib2/README.md

-# RTIMULib2 - a versatile C++ and Python 9-dof, 10-dof and 11-dof IMU library
+# RTIMULib2 - a versatile C++ 9-dof, 10-dof and 11-dof IMU library

 RTIMULib2 is an easy way to connect a 9-dof, 10-dof or 11-dof IMU to more powerful 32-bit processors.
 This includes STM32, ESP32 or any embedded Linux system and obtain RTQF or Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple function calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib2.